chekanov/hepjet/README.md

 SCjet is a light-weight implementation of the kT/anti-kT algorithms for jet validation used by the
 <a href="http://atlaswww.hep.anl.gov/hepsim/">HepSim</a> Monte Carlo database.
 More details can be found in <a href="https://github.com/chekanov/hephysics">HePhysics package</a>.
-The Java implementation of SCJet is available from the <a href="https://jwork.org/scavis/">SCaVis data-analysis program</a>.
+The Java implementation of SCJet is available from the <a href="http://jwork.org/scavis/">SCaVis data-analysis</a> program.

 <h2>Benchmark results</h2>